Xe/creators-code/CODE_OF_CONDUCT.md

-# Code of Conduct
+# The Creator's Code

-We are sentient.
-To be sentient is to be limited.
-In our limitation, we make choices that are unwise or are flawed.
+Because we are limited beings, we make choices that are unwise or flawed.

-If we make unwise choices because of our limitation,
-we cannot judge others for the same reason.

-So, we cannot judge,
+While others may meet us with hostility, we choose to acknowledge difference:

-thus we forgive.
+Thus we forgive.

-This project and its results are intended as:
-a place of learning,
-a place of understanding,
+This is a place of learning, understanding, teaching and sharing.
-a place of teaching,
+This is a place to affirm valour and compassion.
-a place of sharing,
+This is a place for collaborative creation.
-a place of creators creating the tools for other creators to create complicated things elegantly.

 Be well, Creator.
 Be well and create.